Trial-In-Error/poll.js/README.md

 * `grunt linter` lints all javascript files.
 * `grunt ender` fixes all files' line endings to unix standard.
 * `grunt watch` automatically lints, uglifies, etc., as files are edited.
     * Note that `grunt watch` is currently not supported, and is likely to break things!
-Don't use it!
+Don't use it unless you've fixed it!

 The Future